ConnectedLib/course-in-a-box/modules/capacity/_posts/2001-02-01-internal-assets.md

 ### [Worksheet #2: Start mapping your capacity](https://docs.google.com/document/d/14FRMg54QQpWBZymkAtbECpGbtRVI5dwk5CGuuUiXASc/edit#heading=h.4hwqn6no1hlk){:target="_blank"}

-Now it’s your turn.
-Start mapping your library’s capacity in the areas of staffing, space, material resources, and partnerships.
+Now it’s your turn to start mapping your library’s internal assets in the areas of staff, space, material resources, and partnerships.
+On this worksheet, jot down an overview of each area in broad strokes.
+Run it past a colleague to see if you've missed anything — and make notes about any information you need to check on (e.g., exactly how many meeting rooms you have, or how big the IT department is).
 </div>

 You can gain further insight into your library’s capacity and potential by looking at each element in more detail: staffing, relationships, material resources, and space.